omar-hanafy/flutter_helper_utils/README.md

 ### ThemeData
 - `isDark`, `isLight`: Check if the theme is dark or light.
 - `displayLarge`, `displayMedium`, `displaySmall`, etc.: Access various text styles defined in the theme.
+- `displayLargeCopy`, `displayMediumCopy`, `displaySmallCopy`, etc.: Access various text styles with copyWith defined in the theme.

 ## BuildContext
 **Important Note:** Avoid frequent use of context on actions that might call `of(context)` like theme.
 The widget